Agleaso4/startup/README.md

 CSS Simon -
 I was able to notice a lot of good techniques that I will be transfering over to my startup platform like the simplicity factor.
 I feel like my startup is cool, but it does jump and it is a little comple.
 I also liked the emphasis on classes, and I am going to integrate that more especially to classify the users and the landscapers controls.

+I was able to learn how to add certain colorings with different placements, which I am excited about, and it looks so much better.

+I also was able to add in the google calendar from each, thing, and I will be setting up the accounts for the users and the landscapers, so they sync automatically